Do you want to send money to Morocco but don’t know which company to use or how to do it?

 Whether you’re making regular payments to family or friends, or you’re looking to send money to a business or creditor, give this page a read for information on how to send money to Morocco and the different providers that will facilitate an international money transfer.

 Many people need to send money to a foreign country.
 There’s a large number of international money transfer services on the market.
 Do you go with a foreign exchange provider that specialises in international payments or a main steam financial institution, like your transaction account provider?

 Many mainstream lending institutions will not allow you to transfer Australian dollars to Moroccan Dirham.
-TorFX guarantee to match any competitor's exchange rate for a transaction.
+TorFX guarantees to match any competitor's exchange rate for a transaction.
 Conditions apply.

 International Money Transfer Offer

 Send money overseas in 45 currencies.
 Once registered, you'll be assigned an Account Manager who can provide support and guidance.